BubbleCow/bubblecow-documentation/Admin/Strategy/Marketing/Branding & Ethos.md

 > [!info]
 > This section outlines the branding and ethos for the new look BubbleCow

+## Demoncratsation of Pulbishing
+.
+Bubblecow belives in the democrtasation of publishing.
+It believes that every book has an audience and every writer shoudl have the chance to share thier work.
+They don't believe that this work should be gatekeeping by a publisher.
+BubbleCow bleibe that it shoudl eb readers that choice what they want to reader.
+We believ that writers have a duty to create the best books possible but beyond that it shoudl eb the reader, not the publisher that decide success.
+It shoudl eb the best stoires that are read, not the best marketed.
+Publishers are killing writers not lifting them up

+ The biggets problem BubbleCow have faced is convincing writers that publishers don't have a writer's best interst at heart.
+It is showing writers that publishers are lying to them and the chances of them being a success are tiny.
+Spreadin gthe message that there is a different way to do thing has been hard since publishers doini't want writers to knwo this.
+## Future

+ Out goal for the future is to help a new generateion of writers to become a succes. we want to see a world when all writers are created equal and each book is taken on its merits.
+We want to see a world where writers can devleop a readership that wuiull allow them to create a long term sustainable writing career.

 ## Best-seller Model
 **Traditional publishing follows the bestseller model, which BubbleCow believes fundamentally damages a writers change of being a success.**